Sri Lanka v England cricket 2021 – TV and radio schedule

 Coverage begins at 4:15am each morning on BBC Radio 5 Live Sports Extra for fans in the UK.

-Jonathan Agnew, Simon Mann and Daniel Norcross are on commentary duty with a host of opinions coming from experts including Michael Vaughan, Ebony Rainford-Brent and Sir Alastair Cook.
+Jonathan Agnew, Simon Mann and Daniel Norcross are on commentary duty with a host of opinions coming from experts including Michael Vaughan, Ebony Rainford-Brent and, of course, former England captain Cook.

+He told us: “I’ll be at the Oval, there’ll be a couple of us in a commentary box commentating on the TV!

+“I heard a bit of Aggers the other day and it went brilliantly well when he commentated on the replay, I thought they did a fantastic job in trying conditions.

 All the household names are broadcasting from either The Oval, Media City UK or even their own homes due to current lockdown restrictions, but you can guarantee a great show from all involved whatever the circumstances.